-Muddy play ideas: mud pies, mud cakes, mud paints
+Muddy play ideas: mud pies, mud soup, mud paints

-Spring showers mean there’s lots of glorious, gloopy mud to play in!
-But don't worry if it’s been dry – you can just make your own by mixing some earth from your garden with water.
-If you don’t have a garden of your own, you can add water to a bag of compost from your local garden centre or supermarket.
+(And if the weather's dry where you live, don't worry - you can make your own mud!
+Just mix up some earth from your garden with water.
+If you don’t have a garden of your own, you can add water to a bag of compost from your local garden centre or supermarket.)

 Super mud soup